nhairs/python-json-logger/docs/index.md

 In the case of bug reports, please help us help you by following best practices [^1^](https://marker.io/blog/write-bug-report/) [^2^](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

-In the case of feature requests, please provide background to the problem you are trying to solve so to help find a solution that makes the most sense for the library as well as your usecase.
+In the case of feature requests, please provide background to the problem you are trying to solve so that we can a solution that makes the most sense for the library as well as your use case.

 ## License